Marshmallow-Pikachu/CS102-T5/rules.md

 2. Each player will then add up the printed values of all their face up cards.
 Sum up this total with the total obtained from any flipped cards.

 # WINNER
 Wonderland, being a little topsy-turvy, the winner is the player with **the lowest score**.
 In case of a tie, the tied player with the fewest number of cards in front of herself (flipped and face up) wins the game.
+If the tied players have the same number of cards in the scoring zone, the game results in a draw between the tied players.

 ## EXAMPLE FOR SCORING
 The numbers in parentheses () show the value of the cards.